TGlock/G9/README.md

 ---
  ### Request, Response ###

-  Request handler functions need only accept a request and response.
-E.g. myhandler = async (req, res) => { ... }
+  Request handler function signatures must accept a request and response as first two parameters.

+  E.g. `myhandler = async (req, res) => { ... }`

   Early versions of g9 explored incorporating a "context" (ctx) parameter similar to other frameworks.
 Ultimately decided to minimally decorate the native request and response objects rather than create and decorate an additional context object.
 See g9.augment() for details.

-Use of ES6 Symbols (TODO) should help avoid name collisions with 3rd party and future nodejs attributes.
+  Use of ES6 Symbols (TODO) might help avoid name collisions with 3rd party and future nodejs attributes.  ( Needs further exploration. )

   Note:
-  Use of middleware that must alter or cancel a response before it is sent implies some mechanism to hold (buffer) the response until the last middleware executes.
+  In any framework of any language, the use of middleware that must alter or cancel a response before it is sent implies some mechanism to hold (buffer) the response until the last middleware executes.

   request.prepare(...), response.body and response.reply(...) enable buffering of response data and assigning a 'sender' function at any point during request processing.

-  For example a handler for /api/v1/users/:id:str/ might look like this:
+  Example: a handler for /api/v1/users/:id:str/ might look like this:

   ```js
   const read_one = async (req, res) => {